ckglidden/UPCH-species-distribution-tutorial/README.md

 #### Training of final model :woman_technologist:

 ```
+#------------------------------------------------------------#
+#train final model                                           #
+#------------------------------------------------------------#

+final_model <- ranger(
+  formula = presence ~ farming + urban + flooded_forest + forest_formation + river_lake_ocean,
+  data = analysis_data[complete.cases(analysis_data),],
+  num.trees = ...,
+  mtry = ...,
+  min.node.size = ...,
+  sample.fraction =...,
+  classification = TRUE,
+  importance = 'permutation', #specify this to get variable importance in the next step
+  seed = 123)

 ```

 #### Model interpretation :bar_chart: :chart_with_upwards_trend:

 ##### Variable importance
 _Step 12._ There are many ways to calculate variable importance.
 Here, we will use a intuitive and model agnostic measure of variable importance.
-In sum, we will calculate change in model performance when a focal variable is randomly permuted, which will tell us the degree to which the variable contributes to model performance and thus accuracy of model predictions.
+In sum, we will calculate change in model performance when a focal variable is randomly permuted, which will tell us the degree to which the variable contributes to model performance and thus accuracy of model predictions. **need to define y axis better**

 ```
-library(iml); library(ggplot2)

-X <- analysis_data[, c("farming", "urban", "flooded_forest", "forest_formation", "river_lake_ocean"]
-predictor <- Predictor$new(final_rf, data = X, y = analysis_data$presence)

-#get importance (or change in model performance when the variable is randomly permuted)
+#------------------------------------------------------------#
+#variable importance                                         #
+#------------------------------------------------------------#

+#extract model results to get permutation importance
-imp <- FeatureImp$new(predictor, loss = "mae")
+permutation_importance <- data.frame(variable = rownames(as.data.frame(final_model$variable.importance)),

-#view table
-imp$results
+                                     importance = as.vector(final_model$variable.importance))

 #plot importance
-plot(imp)
+ggplot(permutation_importance, aes(x = variable, y = importance)) +
+  geom_bar(stat="identity") +
+  ggtitle("permutation importance") +
+  theme_classic()

 ```